Flight history of Canadarm

 Canadarm is used in conjunction with a magnetic end effector to demonstrate the Dexterous End Effector (DEE).

-The Shuttle arm is used only as support in case of contingency EVA activity.
+The Shuttle arm is used only as support in case of contingency EVA.

-The Shuttle arm is used only as support in case of contingency EVA activity.
+The Shuttle arm is used only as support in case of contingency EVA.

-The Shuttle arm is used only as support in case of contingency EVA activity.
+The Shuttle arm is used only as support in case of contingency EVA.

 The Canadarm is used to deploy and to retrieve both the Wake Shield Facility (WSF-2) ultra-vacuum experiments and the Spartan 201 platform.

-During this second docking mission to Mir, Chris Hadfield becomes the first Canadian Space Agency astronaut to operate Canadarm when he uses the Shuttle arm to build the large, 5-tonne Russian Docking Module onto Atlantis' Orbiter Docking System.
+During this second docking mission to Mir, Chris Hadfield becomes the first CSA astronaut to operate Canadarm when he uses the Shuttle arm to build the large, 5-tonne Russian Docking Module onto Atlantis' Orbiter Docking System.

 Japanese astronaut Koichi Wakata operates the Shuttle arm to retrieve Japan's Space Flyer Unit.
 Canadarm is also used to deploy and retrieve the Spartan-based OAST Flyer.

-Marc Garneau makes his second space flight and becomes the second Canadian Space Agency astronaut to operate the Canadarm when he uses it to retrieve Spartan 207/Inflatable Antenna Experiment (IAE), which has been deployed earlier by Mission Specialist Mario Runco.
+Marc Garneau makes his second space flight and becomes the second CSA astronaut to operate the Canadarm when he uses it to retrieve Spartan 207/Inflatable Antenna Experiment (IAE), which has been deployed earlier by Mission Specialist Mario Runco.

 The Canadarm is used to deploy the Wake Shield Facility (WSF-3) and ORFEUS-SPAS II platform.
 Due to problems opening Columbia's airlock hatch, planned EVA could not be performed.